pchemguy/spec-kit/templates/feature-decomposition.md

 > [!NOTE] Terminology Note
 >
 > - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
-> - While "feature" is the preferred term, it should be treated as synonymous with "capability".
+> - Superfeatures are cohesive, focused groups of features forming units of work for the canonical SpecKit loop starting from `specify`.
-> - Superfeatures correspond to SpecKit features, the primary focus of `specify.md`.
-SpecKit features are "units of work" for SpecKit and are defined by the user prompt provided to the SpecKit `specify`.
+> - Superfeatures correspond to SpecKit features - the primary focus of `specify.md`.

 Feature decomposition workflow is a "pre-specification" analysis of the target system focused on managing complexity of individual runs of the SpecKit core development loop (`specify → plan → tasks → implement`).
 The ultimate aim is to define a set of focused superfeatures for sequential execution by SpecKit and provide early user story decomposition.
 Each defined superfeature must represent either an MVP or a compact slice of functionality, relieving the SpecKit workflow from MVP/grouping/prioritization analysis/concerns.